 It’s so nice to enjoy your wedding photos away from the computer or phone.
 Eventually, digital jpeg files in the current format we use for storage may well become unreadable which is an inevitable side effect of technological progress.

 Printing out your photos – whether by simple 4 X 6 prints, a canvas wall art of up to 16 X 24, a leather-bound wedding album or any other format you choose – is a great way of keeping your memories alive and enjoying your photos every day.
 Printed items make great gifts too.

 For your small prints you can either order them directly through your online gallery or get in touch with me to find out about larger printed wall art I offer – canvases, metal panels, framed prints or something custom.

 What size prints?

 Please note: the size of each photo you’ll receive is very small.
 This is because each file is carefully treated using sophisticated compression software that’s available to photographers.
-It isn’t available to the average consumer (way too expensive).
+It isn’t available to the average consumer.

 It compresses very high-resolution photographs into small file sizes without compromising quality.

-A typical photograph in your gallery from me may be a smaller file size than one you take on your phone.
+A typical photograph in your wedding gallery may be a much smaller file size than one you take on your phone.
 That’s because the phone one is filled with unnecessary bloat that creates needlessly heavy files.

 I take care to remove this bloat so that downloading, transferring and sending the files impressively fast.